 Occupants are then directed into the main living space and it is here where the full vista unfolds.
 An open plan kitchen, living and dining extends onto the rear deck through a bank of floor-to-ceiling glass stretching across the width of the house.
 The kitchen bench extends through to the deck providing the perfect area for outdoor cooking and entertaining.

 The Cheminees Philippe double sided fireplace is a stunning feature of the home and is used to subtly define the dining and living room spaces.

 On the ground floor, accommodation for guests and the children is generous, as is storage for surf boards, wetsuits and holiday necessities.

-Responding to the clients’ preference for bright colours, painted doors and a bespoke kitchen – which features a bright green splashback – are a bold statement against the more natural hues of the dwelling’s exterior.
+Responding to the clients’ preference for bright colours, painted doors and a bespoke kitchen – which features a bright green splashback – are a bold statement against the more natural hues of this alternative dwelling’s exterior.

-The arresting design developed out of a strong collaboration between the client and Modscape’s design team.
-Directed by the client’s proposed concept the team further refined and optimised the design while honouring the client’s desire to exploit the characteristics of modular construction.
+The arresting sustainable house design developed out of a strong collaboration between the client and Modscape’s design team.
+Directed by the client’s proposed concept, the team further refined and optimised the design while honouring the client’s desire to exploit the characteristics of modular design.

 On the ground level a sleek open plan kitchen and living area is punctuated by a aluminium spiral staircase that leads the occupier to a private retreat.
 Upstairs the master bedroom suite is oriented to take full advantage of the uninterrupted views across the bay.
 The views are further emphasised by the use of timber internally which draws the eye outside and beyond.

-Detached from the main building is a separate bedroom and ensuite module for the client to utilize as guest accommodation.
+Detached from the main building is a separate bedroom and ensuite module for the client to utilise as guest accommodation.